-A member of a body of the company (an executive of a limited-liability company, a member of the board of directors and a member of the supervisory board in the case of a joint-stock company with a dualistic structure, a member of the board of trustees of a joint-stock company with a monistic structure) may be a natural person or a legal person.
+A member of a body of the company (an executive of a limited liability company, a member of the board of directors and a member of the supervisory board in the case of a joint-stock company with a dualistic structure, a member of the board of trustees of a joint-stock company with a monistic structure) may be a natural person or a legal person.
 If a legal person is a member of such a company's body, it must authorize an individual to represent the legal entity in such a company's body.
 As of 1 January 2021, this individual must be registered with the commercial register along with the legal entity that has become the member of the company's body.

-A member of the statutory or supervisory body of a company who is an individual must be fully capable of performing legal acts (generally, an individual becomes fully capable of performing legal acts at the age of 18) and must be of unimpeachable character within the meaning of the Trade Licensing Act, and no impediment should exist to their carrying on a trade within the meaning of the
+A member of the statutory or supervisory body of a company who is an individual must be fully capable of performing legal acts (generally, an individual becomes fully capable of performing legal acts at the age of 18).